 For more information about the criteria used to determine whether a topic should be added to the Annual Improvements project, please click here.

-Annual Improvements 2009–2011 Cycle is available for eIFRS subscribers from today, please click here.
+Annual Improvements 2009–2011 Cycle is available for all eIFRS subscribers from today, please click here.
 Those wishing to subscribe to eIFRSs should visit the online shop.

 - Mark Byatt, Director of Communications and External Affairs, IFRS Foundation